ItsEthanJS/ThumbVTT/README.md

 Then sit back and watch the magic happen.
 If you have any issues, feel free to post them on the issues of this repo.

 # NOTE
-I am not experienced with writing shell scripts, so this script could probably be cleaned up.
+I am not all that experienced with writing shell scripts, so this script could probably be cleaned up.
 That said, it works how I needed it to, and I hope it's helpful for you as well.